minio/minio/docs/distributed/quick-start-guide.md

 ### 2. Run distributed Minio

 To start a distributed Minio instance, you just need to pass drive locations as parameters to the minio server command.
 Then, you’ll need to run the same command on all the participating nodes.

+It is important to note here that all the nodes running distributed Minio need to have same access key and secret key.
+Otherwise nodes won't connect.
+To achieve this, you need to export access key and secret key as environment variables on all the nodes before executing Minio server command.

 Below examples will clarify further:

 Example 1: Start distributed Minio instance with 1 drive each on 8 nodes, by running this command on all the 8 nodes.
 ```
+$ export MINIO_ACCESS_KEY=<ACCESS_KEY>
+$ export MINIO_SECRET_KEY=<SECRET_KEY>
 $ minio server http://192.168.1.11/export1 http://192.168.1.12/export2
 http://192.168.1.13/export3 http://192.168.1.14/export4 http://192.168.1.15/export5 http://192.168.1.16/export6
 http://192.168.1.17/export7 http://192.168.1.18/export8